shivaninja/Project-Rtos-FreeRtos-Wi-Fi-and-MQTT-integration-for-cloud-connectivity./New EWSP32 MQTT cloud project/README.md

 "

-NOTE: WITH NODE-RED YOU WILL ESENTIALLY CREATE THE SERVER & PROGRAM THE SERVER BEHAVIOUR, WORKFLOW , SYSTEM.
+NOTE: SO NODE-RED ACTS AS HIVE-MQ SUBSCRIBER(RECEIVER OF DATA).
+NODE-RED IS ALSO A TOOL TO CREATE AND PROGRAM SERVER, SO YOU WILL ESENTIALLY CREATE THE SERVER & PROGRAM THE SERVER BEHAVIOUR, WORKFLOW , SYSTEM.
 YOU WILL GIVE SERVER MULTIPLE PARAMETERS SUCH AS TO WHAT CLIENTS AND SENSERS THE SERVER NEEDS TO CONNECT AND HOW TO CONNECT,  SUCH AS WHAT PROTOCOL SHOULD BE USED, WHAT TO DISPLAY.
 THEN YOU NEED TO CONNECT THE NODE-RED TO THE NODE-RED DASHBOARD AND DEPLOY NODE-RED DASHBOARD.
 THEN YOU IF YOU COPY THE IP AND CHECK YOU CAN GRAPHICALLY MONITER THE TELEMETRY DATA FROM MICROCONTROLLER SENSORS.

 "